Engwe EP-2 Pro Review – Folding Fat Tire Electric Bike

 Heavy

-The pictures give an impression of a small bike with a lightweight appearance due to its folding mechanism.
+The pictures give the impression of a small bike with a lightweight appearance due to its folding mechanism.
 In reality, it’s actually quite heavy and large, weighing around 70lbs.

 However, it’s an electric fat bike, so this is quite the weight one should be expecting.